dhudsmith/voronoi-stained-glass/README.md

 The optimization process gradually reduces the "temperature" parameter (sigma), leading to sharper cell boundaries as the process continues.

-This gif shows the Voronoi tesselation during training for the astronaut example with 300 centroids.
-By the end, the line between earth and space can clearly be seen.
 ![Astronaut Evolution](examples/astronaut_evol.gif)
-*Evolution of the astronaut image during optimization*
+*The Voronoi tesselation during training for the astronaut example with 300 centroids.
+By the end, the line between earth and space can clearly be seen.*

 ## Output Files